Ellerslie Park

 Ellerslie Park is an exclusive residential development in the northwestern corner of Port of Spain, Trinidad and Tobago.
 The development is in the shape of an oval with a single entrance.
 No two homes are the same, a result of each home being built to the specifications of its original owner.
 Apart from private homes, Ellerslie Park is also the location of official residencies belonging to senior government officials and foreign diplomats.
 It is located within walking distance of the Queen's Park Savannah and various hotels and shopping facilities.

+Status

+It is the smallest administrative unit in Trinidad and Tobago, as compared to the German location.
+This community covers a few streets in urban areas, but also large areas in rural areas.
+Trinidad and Tobago is administratively divided into 612 communities, Ellerslie Park being one of them.
+The term "district" has only an informal meaning in Trinidad and Tobago.

+Position

+Ellerslie Park is located to the north west of the Port of Spain, on the border between the large boroughs of Saint James and Maraval.
+Ellerslie Park is bounded on the east by Saddle Road and on the north by Long Circular Road.
+It borders the Long Circular community to the west and Federation Park to the south.
+Formally, Ellerslie Park is in the territory of three administrative regions of Trinidad, namely the autonomous city of Port of Spain and the regions of Diego Martin and San Juan-Laventille.
+However, the community is managed exclusively by the Port of Spain.